RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Keyboard class
 ^^^^^^^^^^^^^^

-Since there are no debounce mechanisms at the inputs for the buttons, it will have to be processed programmatically.
+Since there are no debounce mechanisms for the button inputs, it will have to be processed programmatically.
 The algorithm is quite simple, it is enough for us to poll the keyboard at a certain frequency, less than the duration of the bounce.
 In our case, the polling rate of the keyboard is 60Hz.

 Processing of clicks is done in the Process method of the Keyboard class.
 The purpose of this method is to return the button number and its state.
 The above algorithm is good, but the current implementation is not capable of handling simultaneous key presses within a single loop.
 I suggest doing it yourself, but this is enough for the game.